tim70036/CleanArchDDD/README.md

 - **Dependency Injection**: Use [trsyringe](https://www.npmjs.com/package/tsyringe) for IOC container.
 Each Bounded Context has its own container and allows Infrastructure Layer implementation to be swapped out easily.
-- **Eventual Consistency**: Use Eventbus and Domain Event to maintain consistency between Aggregates in different
+- **Eventual Consistency**: Use Event Bus and Domain Event to maintain data consistency between Aggregates in different Bounded
+  Contexts.
 - **Result Monad**: Use [Result Monad](src/core/Result.ts) to enforce explicit error handling and to handle error in a functional style.
 This also allow propagating HTTP errors to client in a nicer way ( See [this](src/common/CommonError.ts) in project).
-  Bounded Contexts.
 - Combine [Objection.js](https://www.npmjs.com/package/objection) ORM with Repository Pattern for storage logic.
 - Support HTTP with [Express.js](https://www.npmjs.com/package/express).
 - Support WebSocket with Node.js [websocket](https://www.npmjs.com/package/websocket).